canalplus/rx-player/doc/architecture/transports/index.md

 More documentation about it can be found in [the corresponding API documentation](../api/metaplaylist.md).

-Architecture informations on it can also be found [here](./metaplaylist.md).
+Architecture information on it can also be found [here](./metaplaylist.md).